hhachiya/position_dependent_inpainting/README.md

 <p align="center">
 Fig. 1 Variability of the possible earthquake rupture parameters for the anticipated megathrust earthquakes in the Nankai trough.
 </p>
-All datasets (one toy and three for ground motion) consists of train, validation and test.
+All datasets (one toy and three for ground motion) consist of train, validation, and test.

 ### Preparation
 - Download all files from [googl drive](https://drive.google.com/drive/folders/1A8SPMM7OBdZfD8x2EeQ3G-pYih4hfINJ) and place them under ./data folder.